Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 With this feature, you could potentally easily prevent traffic from REDs to BLUEs by creating the relevant security rules for blocking traffic to cross-scopes.

 Those rules would be automatically applied to all the VNETs in your group, and will have higher-priority compared with any NSG deployed in the VNETs.

+'*' *Note: at present day, the vWAN InterHUB traffic via Firewall is a feature [RoutingIntent] which is not GA yet*

 ## Can this solution offer exactly the same as Custom Route Tables approach?